bleachchyxo/UNIX-HELP/ArtixGuide.md

 You are going to edit the file `/etc/locale.gen` which lists all the different aviable locales for the system, in my case english so I will uncomment `en_US.UTF-8 UTF-8` and `en_US ISO-8859-1`.
 Once uncommented we save the file and run the command

     locale-gen

+Next we are going to create a file `/etc/locale.conf` and write on it

+    LANG=en_US.UTF-8

+## Installing networkmanager

+    pacman -S networkmanager networkmanager-runit

+Now we are going to set the service to run by default in order to autostart

+    ln -s /etc/runit/sv/NetworkManager/ /etc/runit/runsvdir/current

+## Creating some system files

+We are going to start giving a name to our machine/host by creating the file `/etc/hostname` and inside that file you are going to write your computers name, in my case `desktop`

+Now we are going to edit the already existing file `/etc/hosts`

+    127.0.0.1        localhost
+    ::1              localhost
+    127.0.1.1        desktop.localdomain  desktop

+## Installing grub

+    pacman -S grub

+To install `grub` in our disk

+    grub-install --target=i386-pc /dev/sdb